damphyr/rutema/examples/README.md

 ## rutema examples

-Were would we be without working examples.
+Where would we be without working examples.
 All working examples are configured in [suites/](suites).

 To run rutema's own system tests do